 Both sets of findings were presented at late-breaking sessions at the Transcatheter Cardiovascular Therapeutics scientific symposium (TCT 2019; 25–29 September, San Francisco, USA).
 Suzanne J Baron (Lahey Hospital and Medical Center, Burlington, USA) outlined the PARTNER 3 substudy data, simultaneously published in the Journal of American College of Cardiology, and Vinod Thourani (Georgetown University School of Medicine, and Medstar Heart and Vascular Institute, Washington, DC, USA) presented PARTNER 2A.

-The randomised PARTNER 3 trial demonstrated that TAVI with the Sapien 3 balloon expandable valve (Edwards Lifesciences) resulted in lower rates of death and rehospitalisation at one year compared with surgical replacement in patients with severe aortic stenosis at low surgical risk.
-However, the effect of treatment strategy on early and late health-related quality of life in this population is unknown.
+The randomised PARTNER 3 trial demonstrated that TAVI with the Sapien 3 balloon expandable valve (Edwards Lifesciences) resulted in lower rates of death and rehospitalisation at one year compared with surgical replacement in patients with severe AS at low surgical risk.
+However, the effect of treatment strategy on early and late health-related quality of life in this population remained unknown.

 TAVI also demonstrated a significant health status benefit compared with SAVR at all timepoints (p<0.05) in analyses incorporating both survival and change in health status together.
 Exploratory analyses demonstrated that the late health status benefits seen with TAVI were driven by a difference in the proportion of patients who experienced a large (≥20 point) improvement in the KCCQ score.
 These benefits may be explained, in part, by differential rates of postprocedural complications between TAVI and SAVR.